21 Health & Well-Being Books That Are Must-Reads For This Year

 The 30-Day Alzheimer's Solution

 The daily food and lifestyle choices we make have a major impact on our overall well-being—and that applies to our brain health, too.
-In fact, as neurologists Dean Sherzai, M.D. and Ayesha Sherzai, M.D. point out in this book: food is the first line of defense against Alzheimer’s.
-Based on decades of research and their own clinical experience, the husband and wife team created this comprehensive guide to help protect and maintain brain health.
+In fact, as neurologists Dean Sherzai, M.D., and Ayesha Sherzai, M.D., point out in this book, food is the first line of defense against Alzheimer's.
+Based on decades of research and their own clinical experience, the husband-and-wife team created this comprehensive guide to help protect and maintain brain health.

-The 30-Day Alzheimer's Solution: The Definitive Food and Lifestyle Guide to Preventing Cognitive Decline by Dean Sherzai, M.D. and Ayesha Sherzai, M.D.
+The 30-Day Alzheimer's Solution: The Definitive Food and Lifestyle Guide to Preventing Cognitive Decline by Dean Sherzai, M.D., and Ayesha Sherzai, M.D.

 The Art of Impossible

 Every new year, we strive to grow and shape even better versions of ourselves.
-To jumpstart that goal, consider picking up a copy of bestselling author and speaker Steven Kotler’s new book.
+To jump-start that goal, consider picking up a copy of bestselling author and speaker Steven Kotler's new book.
 It lays out how to optimize personal performance, based on the latest neuroscience research—condensed into a digestible guide.

 The Art of Impossible: A Peak Performance Primer by Steven Kotler